Future Designers • June 26 to August 14, 2026 • Fridays

 • Map out what happens when a user taps a button, moves between screens, or makes a mistake.

-• Design app ideas that address real needs—from animal welfare to safety, health, and learning.
+• Design app ideas that address real needs—from animal welfare to safety, health, and learning—and explore creative solutions to real-world problems.

 • Present paper prototypes and explain what problem each app is trying to solve.